shrinerb/shrine/CONTRIBUTING.md

    are not sure that the behavior is a bug, ask about it on the [ruby-shrine] Google Group.

-2. If you are sure it is a bug, then post a complete description of the issue, the simplest possible self-contained example showing the problem, and the full backtrace of any exception.
+2. If you are sure it is a bug, then post a complete description of the issue, the simplest possible self-contained example showing the problem (see Sequel/ActiveRecord templates below), and the full backtrace of any exception.

 Pull Request Guidelines
 =======================